-After winning game 1 on the road, Minnesota dropped three straight against the Avalanche and things looked pretty grim for the Wild.
-However, the Wild were able to pull out three straight victories by the score of 3-2 as overtime heroics from players such as Andrew Brunette and Richard Park allowed Minnesota to come back from a 3-1 series deficit and bump the number 3 seeded Avs.
+After winning Game 1 on the road, Minnesota dropped three straight against the Avalanche and things looked pretty grim for the Wild.
+However, the Wild were able to pull out three straight victories by the score of 3-2 as overtime heroics from players such as Andrew Brunette and Richard Park allowed Minnesota to come back from a 3-1 series deficit and bump the number-three seeded Avs.
 Many didn’t give the Wild a chance after losing three straight games to the Avalanche, but Minnesota proved many naysayers wrong through some hard work and grit as the team had to win two road games in Colorado in order to advance to the Conference Semifinals.

-Minnesota’s 2002-2003 playoff berth was its first since its inception into the NHL as an expansion franchise, but the Wild made the most of their trip.
+Minnesota’s 2002-03 playoff berth was its first since its inception into the NHL as an expansion franchise, but the Wild made the most of their trip.
 The goalie tandem of Manny Fernandez and Dwayne Roloson helped Minnesota defeat the Avalanche and Canucks (also a series comeback) before losing to the Anaheim Ducks in the Western Conference Semifinals.
 Even though Minnesota’s 2003 Stanley Cup playoff run was very impressive as a whole, the series comeback and win against the Avalanche was especially commendable.

 The Philadelphia Flyers were the most recent NHL team to come back from a 3-0 series deficit when they beat the Boston Bruins in the 2010 Stanley Cup playoffs.
 Despite being in a hole, Philadelphia opted to trust Michael Leighton and the goalie rewarded the decision as he helped the team mount a historic comeback against the Bruins.

-Aside from winning 4 straight games against Boston, the Flyers had to work for their win in a decisive game 7 at the TD Garden.
+Aside from winning four straight games against Boston, the Flyers had to work for their win in a decisive Game 7 at the TD Garden.
 The seventh game started off horribly for the road team as Boston took a 3-0 lead just 14:10 into the first period and looked poised to take the series.
 However, Philadelphia slowly chipped away at the Bruins’ lead and Simon Gagne completed the comeback with a game winning power-play goal during the late stages of the third period.

 What was ironic about the Bruins’ collapse was the fact that the team had suffered the same fate during the 1979 semifinals when Don Cherry’s team was called for too many men on the ice against the Montreal Canadiens.
 Even though the two series were played more than three decades apart, the Bruins were undone by the same penalty and it cost the team a chance to play for the Stanley Cup on a couple of occasions.
 Even though the Boston Bruins won the Stanley Cup in 2011, the team’s meltdown in 2010 was just another illustration of how unpredictable playoff hockey can be.

 This series had it all.
 Wild scoring, Wayne Gretzky, and a miraculous comeback on behalf of the Los Angeles Kings.

 However, this series might just be remembered for the Miracle on Manchester as it was undoubtedly the biggest turning point of the series for both teams.
 The Edmonton Oilers came into the series boasting players such as Wayne Gretzky, Grant Fuhr, Jarri Kuri, Mark Messier, and Paul Coffey, but the Los Angeles Kings found a way to upset the powerhouse Oilers.

 Back in 1982, the Division Semifinals were a best of 5 game series and the Los Angeles Kings stole the momentum at a very crucial point of the series.
-With the teams splitting games 1 and 2, the Oilers looked poised to take game 3 as they led 5-0 going into the third period of play.
+With the teams splitting Games 1 and 2, the Oilers looked poised to take Game 3 as they led 5-0 going into the third period of play.
 The Oilers’ bench was laughing at the Kings, but Los Angeles refused to go away and steadily clawed away at Edmonton’s lead.
-With just under five minutes left in game 3, the Kings had cut the deficit to 5-3 and headed to an extended power-play as Edmonton was assessed a five minute major penalty for high sticking.
+With just under five minutes left in Game 3, the Kings had cut the deficit to 5-3 and headed to an extended power-play as Edmonton was assessed a five minute major penalty for high sticking.

 The Kings cashed in on their man-advantage and refused to give up even as Mario Lessard was pulled from his crease in favor of an extra attacker.
-With only 5 seconds left in regulation, the Kings tied the game and forced overtime.
+With only five seconds left in regulation, the Kings tied the game and forced overtime.
 The death strike came very quickly for the Oilers as Daryl Evans scored the game winning goal just over two minutes into the sudden death frame.

-The loss to the Kings was definitely a frustrating one for the Oilers, but it greatly shifted momentum in the series as the Kings were able to knock off Edmonton in game 4.
+The loss to the Kings was definitely a frustrating one for the Oilers, but it greatly shifted momentum in the series as the Kings were able to knock off Edmonton in Game 4.
 The odds were massively stacked against the Kings going into the series and the point differential between the two teams at the end of the regular season suggested that there was not even a sliver of hope for Los Angeles.